Paraguay at the FIFA World Cup: Record by opponent

-The results
+Tournament summary

 Paraguay competed at three World Cups by 1958, and after a long gap they re-appeared in 1986.
 Later, they achieved a streak of four participations: South Africa 2010 was Paraguay's fourth consecutive trip to the World Cup final tournament, having previously qualified for the final in 1998, 2002 and 2006.
 After a poor qualifying campaign, however, Paraguay failed to qualify for the tournament in 2014, missing out on the chance to play in a World Cup hosted on their own continent, in Brazil.
 Three times they survived the first round of the international football tournament, with the highlight being in 2010 where they reached the quarter-finals.